NucleusPowered/site-v2/docs/modules/kit.md

 using permissions, and can be set to only be redeemable once per set time frame.
 You can also create a kit that is given to every new player - what we call the "first join kit".

-## Per-warp permissions
+## Per-kit permissions

-**Nucleus assigns a permission for each warp.
-Users MUST have the permission for the SPECIFIC warp to view and use a warp, as well as the general permission to perform an action.**
+**Nucleus assigns a permission for each kit.
+Users MUST have the permission for the SPECIFIC kit to view and use a kit, as well as the general permission to perform an action.**

-Each warp will be assigned the permission `nucleus.warps.[warp name]` (where `[warp name]` is replaced with the name of your warp **lowercase**).
+Each warp will be assigned the permission `nucleus.kits.[kit name]` (where `[kit name]` is replaced with the name of your kit **lowercase**).
 The player will be required to have before using it.
-You will also need to ensure they have access to the warp command if that it how you want them to use the warps - `nucleus.warp.base`.
+You will also need to ensure they have access to the kit command if that it how you want them to use the kits - `nucleus.kits.base`.

-For example, if you have the warp `warp1`, a user will need both `nucleus.warps.warp1` and `nucleus.warp.base` permissions.
+For example, if you have the kit `kit1`, a user will need both `nucleus.kits.kit1` and `nucleus.kit.base` permissions.

 ## Using a kit